-You must use the wording shown below to reverse your application to send a representative to vote at a meeting for you.
+You must use the wording shown below to rev verse your application to send a representative to vote at a meeting for you.
 Please see Rule 27.4 for more details.
-I (insert name) am a member of (insert name) Limited.
-My address is: (please insert).
-I hereby revoke the appointment of (insert name) as my representative to vote for me at the Association's meeting on (insert date) made by me on the (insert date).
-I no longer authorise the person referred to above to represent me at the meeting referred to above.
+I (insert name) am a member of ANCHO Limited.
+My address is: (please insert). wy address is (please insert).
+I hereby revoke the appointment of (insert name) as my representative to vote for me at th e Association's meeting on (insert date) made by me on the (insert date).
+I no longer authorise the person referred to all above. bove to represent me at the meeting referred to above.
 Your name Your signature